jpmancini/List-ADT/README.md

 # List-ADT
-School project I had where I created a linked list of integers
+School project where I created a linked list of integers.